bluescan/tacentview/docs/cli.md

 tacentview -c --in pkm,jpg --out png,bmp
 tacentview -c --in pkm -i jpg -o png --out bmp
 ```
 You can specify multiple types for both the input and output.
 Both command-lines above do the same thing.
 In the first more concise example, all types are specified with a single `--in` or `--out` option.
-The second just shows that individual specifications get combined.
+When using this comma-separated list format, do not put spaces after the commas.
+The second just shows that individual specifications get combined.\
-\
 \
 \
 **Example {% increment egnum %} - Create GIFs from Manifest**